Skip to main content

 The first trick to undo is the assignment expression.

-In JavaScript the assignment operator is an expression, this means that it generates a result after evaluating, you can see it in the following examples:
+In JavaScript the assignment operator is an expression.
+This means that it generates a result after evaluating, as you can see in the following examples:

 let a, b;